genesiscommunitysuccess/docs/docs/03_server-modules/10_integration/05_market-data-adaptors/01_configuring-adaptors.md

 Below is an example of a simple lookup key function.
 The `INSTRUMENT_L1_PRICE` table has an index on `INSTRUMENT_CODE`, so this is the only data point we need to locate the existing record.
 We obtain the code from the subscription table defined with alias 'ips'.

-If your price tables are more complex than the stock tables provided by the market data system, then you will need to make sure the record in this function is populated with sufficient information in order to locate the existing record by an index.
+If your price tables are more complex than the stock tables provided by the market data system, then you will need to make sure that the record in this function is populated with sufficient information in order to locate the existing record by an index.

 ```xml
 <record targetTable="INSTRUMENT_L1_PRICE" alias="ip" type="MODIFY" isHFT="true">